Is Upper Peninsula, Michigan a Good Region to Move To?

 • Outdoor Recreation: Extensive forests and lakes provide ample opportunities for hiking, fishing, and skiing.

-• Community-Oriented: Small towns foster a strong sense of community and connection.
+• Community-Oriented: Small towns foster a more grounded local identity and connection.

 • Affordable Living: Housing costs are significantly lower than in many other U.S. regions.